Mixed integer linear optimization formulations for learning optimal binary classification trees

+Lastly we show $\flowoctP$ admits valid paths through the tree.
 For each $s^i_v = 1$, by~\eqref{base4} $w_{vk} = 1$ where $k = y^i$.
 This implies a datapoint classified at vertex $v$ is correct only if the vertex $v$ is assigned the datapoint's given class $k$.
 Then by constraints~\eqref{sina1} and~\eqref{sina2} the datapoint flows $z^i_a = 1$ for $a \in E(G[V(P_{1,v})])$ along the $1,v$-path are connected and all other flows $z^i_{uv} \in E(G \setminus V(P_{1,v})) = 0$.
 Thus a correctly classified datapoint found a successful $s,t$ flow in the tree.
 Then by~\eqref{sina3} the connected flows $z^i_a$ along arcs $a \in E(G[V(P_{1,v})])$ are branched such that the flow $z^i_{v,\ell(v)}$ ($z^i_{v,r(v)}$) along the arc connecting vertex $v$ to its left (right) child, $\ell(v)$ ($r(v)$), meant vertex $v$ was assigned some branching feature $f \in F$ such that $x^i_f = 0~(x^i_f = 1)$.
 In short, this implies connected flows $z^i_a$ of a datapoint $i \in I$ are such that the flow's left, right branching corresponds to features assigned to branching vertices of the tree and the datapoint's feature set values.
 Point $p^*$ is an optimal classification tree because it satisfies~\eqref{basemax}, and the maximal number of training datapoints were correctly classified by the tree.
-This complete the proof. \endproof Now we prove Theorem~\ref{cutcorrect}. \proof{Proof of Theorem~\ref{cutcorrect}.} Let $p^*$ be a point that represents an optimal binary classification tree trained by a binary encoded, discrete class dataset, $I \coloneqq \{x^i,y^i\}_{i \in |N|}$.
-We must show $p^* = (b, w, p, s, q)$ is in $\cuttwoP$.
+This complete the proof. \endproof \proof{Proof of Theorem~\ref{cutcorrect}.} Let $p^*$ be a point that represents an optimal binary classification tree trained by a binary encoded, discrete class dataset, $I \coloneqq \{x^i,y^i\}_{i \in |N|}$.
+We must show $p^* = (p,b,w,s,q)$ is in $\cuttwoP$.
 Given that $p^*$ is a binary tree starting at the root find the deepest classification vertex at depth $h$.
 We will assume the tree is of depth $h$.
 Enumerate vertices starting from the root of the tree, given number 1, until $2^{h+1}-1$ ensuring the left, right children of vertex $v$ are labeled $2v,~2v+1$, respectively.
 Further, if a vertex is the child of a classification vertex, assume it still exists and is pruned; assume the same for children of pruned vertices.
 Denote leaf set $L$ as vertices whose label is in $[2^h,~2^{h+1}-1]$, all other vertices as branching set $B \coloneqq [1,~2^h-1]$, and $V = B \cup L$.
-For each classification vertex labeled $v$ with class $k \in K$ denote binary variables $w_{vk} = p_v = 1$ and binary variables $w_{vj} = b_{vf} = 0$ for every feature $f \in F$ and $j \in K \setminus \{k\}$, where $F$ and $K$ are the set of training features and classes, respectively.
-Similarly for every vertex labeled $v$ with branching feature $f$ we denote binary variable $b_{vf} = 1$ and $w_{vk} = b_{vg} = p_v = 0$ for every class $k \in K$ and $g \in F \setminus \{f\}$.
-For every pruned vertex labeled $v$ we denote binary variable $p_v = 0$ and $w_{vk} = b_{vf} = 0$ for every feature $f \in F$ and $k \in K$.
-For every datapoint $i$ in training set $I$ starting at the root with label $1$ we denote binary variable $q^i_1 = 1$.
-We then branch left right using the $x^i_f$ binary value given to the feature of the branching vertex $v$.
-From there we denote binary variables $q^i_v = 1$ for every vertex $v$ visited by $i$.
-All other vertices $v' \in V \setminus \{v\}$ not visited have binary variables $q^i_{v'} = 0$.
-When datapoint $i$ reaches a classification vertex $u$, if it is correctly assigned we denote binary variable $s^i_u = 1$, else $s^i_u = 0$.
-We also denote binary variables $s^i_{u'} = 0$ for every $u' \in V \setminus \{u\}$.